searchisko/searchisko/documentation/basic_principles_and_architecture.md

 "issue type" (bug, feature request), "issue status" (new, in progress, resolved, closed) etc.

-Documents without "system data fields" can be stored into platform, but will not be visible/searchable over basic search GUI at search.jboss.org.
+Documents without "system data fields" can be stored into platform, but will not be visible/searchable over basic search GUI.
 They will be available over search API to be used by users who need them.

 ### Flexible normalization process
 Normalization of the values for `dcp_contributors` and `dcp_project` field must be